-Senior managers are expected to lead the development of appropriate ESG frameworks and may focus on ethics and their organizations’ long-term agendas at the expense of short-term profits.
-In response to the Russian sanctions, many organizations proactively announced the cessation of business with Russia or put investments outside of the sanctions remit on hold.
-Organizations that took longer to respond or have chosen to continue trading with Russia may not have fared well in the court of public opinion (including having been outed on websites that track the status of business relationships with Russia) and will need to assess any reputational fallout.
+Senior managers are expected to lead the development of appropriate ESG frameworks and may focus on ethics and their organisations’ long-term agendas at the expense of short-term profits.
+In response to the Russian sanctions, many organisations proactively announced the cessation of business with Russia or put investments outside of the sanctions remit on hold.
+Organisations that took longer to respond or have chosen to continue trading with Russia may not have fared well in the court of public opinion (including having been outed on websites that track the status of business relationships with Russia) and will need to assess any reputational fallout.

 Evolution and maturity of ESG

-Thus far, governments and organizations have been focused on the E and to some degree the S — diversity, equity and inclusion (DEI) in particular — perhaps because those components have become more important to the public.
-The scope of the ESG dimensions is very broad and thus not consistently defined, resulting in disparate application of the principles across organizations.
+Thus far, governments and organisations have been focused on the E and to some degree the S — diversity, equity and inclusion (DEI) in particular — perhaps because those components have become more important to the public.
+The scope of the ESG dimensions is very broad and thus not consistently defined, resulting in disparate application of the principles across organisations.
 Consequently, there are bound to be trade-offs between them, as exemplified by corporate responses to the Russian sanctions, in order to achieve long-term goals.

 Managing shifting priorities over time and responding to global macroeconomic and geopolitical events will be a key part of the ESG agenda.
-Organizations need to be agile and responsive to business, economic and societal changes and embrace short-term tactical challenges as the potential drivers of ESG framework evolution and maturity.
+Organisations need to be agile and responsive to business, economic and societal changes and embrace short-term tactical challenges as the potential drivers of ESG framework evolution and maturity.

 The Russian sanctions are highlighting risks that may have a place in an ethical ESG framework, including: